Become mentally strong is the key to success.

 - Deny to people who keep demanding and spoiling your time.
 They pull you towards themselves, and away from yourself.

-- Deny to do those tasks which don’t make you feel good.
+- Deny doing those tasks which don’t make you feel good.
 In the long run, they are more harmful than you think.

 - Deny to people who want to change you for themselves.
 If they cannot accept you for who you are, they don’t deserve you.